jpwrobinson/mpa-bmsc/README.md

 # mpa-bmsc
 R labs and data for Marine Protected Areas course at Bamfield Marine Sciences Centre (2016)

+# #6 Scale bars and north arrows.

+Worse case scenario, copy and paste a North Arrow onto your final saved pdf.
+Up is North, so we're ok.
+For the scale bar, I am working on a quick fix and I'll put the code up here for you all to use.

+Any other R errors and questions - see me!

+# #5 Calculating diversity at Scott's bay

+The data for calculating diversity at Scott's bay is available at: https://docs.google.com/spreadsheets/d/1IGxccG9DPchddATnYBErAOePjitYwK1InpuQbtyHJBI/edit?usp=sharing

+Export or copy the data into a spreadsheet (excel file is ok, but you could use csv later to plot in R).
+You should be able to calculate the Simpson Diveristy Index for each transect, and then follow the rest of the lab instructions.

+Enter your Ross Islet data in the same format for future analysis!

 # #4 Mapping and plotting transect data